High Availability on Heroku Postgres

 Follower databases on Premium, Private and Shield tier plans don’t have a hidden standby until they unfollow their leader database.
 If high availability is required on follower databases, set up multiple followers.

 The database instance that exhibited failure is consequently destroyed and the standby is reconstructed.

-The value of your
+The values of your

 The standby node is hidden from your application.
 If you need followers for horizontal read scaling or reporting, create a new Standard Tier follower database of your primary.

-After our systems initially detect a problem, we confirm that the database is truly unavailable by running several checks for two minutes across multiple dynos.
+After our systems initially detect a problem, we confirm that the database is truly unavailable by running several checks for two minutes across multiple network locations.
 This prevents transient problems from triggering a failover.

 You can check the status of HA for your database by running

 heroku pg:info.
-Under normal situations will show
+In normal situations, it will show

 HA Status: Available.
 After unfollowing or after a failover event, it will show